velasciraptor/Stock_Analysis/README.md

 # stock-analysis
-Helping dude out with VBA to analyze stocks for his parents.
+Helping Steve out with VBA to analyze stocks for his parents.